collabnix/kubelabs/MultiTenant101/what-is-tenancy.md

 - **Step 5**: Accessing NGINX services via their respective service URLs.

 This example demonstrates how to deploy a simple application (NGINX) within a multi-tenant Kubernetes environment, ensuring isolation between tenants using namespaces.
 Each tenant has its NGINX instance running independently within its namespace.

+We have now covered the theory as well as a very basic example of how a muti-tenant architecture works in a Kubernetes environment.
+Naturally, when this extends to large organizations dealing with hundreds of clients, the system becomes much more complicated but this is just a peek.